 Issue description – scenario 2:

-In recent past suddenly one of the department site users reported that suddenly they were not able to upload the files in SharePoint library.
+In the recent past suddenly one of the department site users reported that suddenly they were not able to upload the files in the SharePoint library.
 They were getting the below error:

 “Upload failed: Path not found”.
 Specified path not found on server.

-For the above two scenario’s problem, the solution is same.
-For the particular content database auto grow size issue – Login to SQL server or ask your DB admin to check database auto growth size settings.
+For the above two scenario’s problems, the solution is the same.
+For the particular content database, “auto grow” size issue – Login to SQL server or ask your DB admin to check database auto-growth size settings.

 - Change the maximum file size setting to “Unlimited”

-- So needs database monitoring tool to maintain the database file size stable.
+- So needs a database monitoring tool to maintain the database file size stable.